venantius/takehome/README.md

 This repository contains various puzzles, homework assignments, or take-home interview questions I've been asked.
 I'll try to keep this README.md file up to date with details on what can be found in the various subfolders.

+All code here is available under the Eclipse license.

 /readyforzero
 -------------
 Small web applications I've written for ReadyForZero's [ithayer](https://github.com/ithayer)